 Streaming SSR on the other hand optimizes the single-threaded bottleneck of server-side rendering.
 While common SSR has to wait on the server for the data to send the rendered content to the client at once, Streaming SSR allows developers to divide the application in chunks which can be send progressively in parallel from server to client.

 Over the last years rendering patterns have been quite straightforward with SSG and SSR in SPAs/MPAs.
 However, more nuanced versions are trending these days.
-But not only ISR and SSR streaming get more relevant, but also Partial Hydration (e.g. React Server Components) which allows to hydrate only some of your components on the client, Progressive Hydration which gives more fine-grained control over the order of hydration, Island Architectures (e.g. Astro) for isolated applications or components in a MPA, and using resumability instead of hydration (e.g. Qwik) are becoming valid approaches these days.
+But not only ISR and SSR streaming get more relevant, but also Partial Hydration (e.g. React Server Components) which allows to hydrate only some of your components on the client, Progressive Hydration which gives more fine-grained control over the order of hydration, Island Architectures (e.g. Astro) for isolated applications or components in a MPA, and using resumability instead of hydration (e.g. Qwik with its Qwik City meta framework) are becoming valid approaches these days.